 - Mallory from A Fistful of Dynamite is an antiheroic take on this trope.

-- J. Edgar features anarchists (whom Hoover inaccurately refers to as "Bolshevik communists") who attempt to kill the Attorney General of the US, among other high-profile targets (a Truth in Television example-this really happened in 1919).
+- J. Edgar features anarchists, whom Hoover inaccurately refers to as "Bolshevik communists," who attempt to kill the Attorney General of the US, among other high-profile targets.
+This is Truth in Television, since it actually happened in 1919.

 - In Sherlock Holmes: A Game of Shadows, Moriarty manipulates a French anarchist cell into blowing up several buildings in Paris in order to destabilize Europe.

 - Older Than Radio: Joseph Conrad's 1907 novel The Secret Agent has some straight examples and some subversions: